syntithenai/pouchUI/README.txt

 	- Only images need to be loaded into DOM when they are displayed as images. recursive list rendering/activation
 MM CSV foreign keys
+jquery mobile integration
+authentication  - todo
+no update design docs every request - only if absent or URL flag

 BUGS
 pagination + search
 NORES missing ?
 	- last item wrong nores

 TODO
 what can i take from cmfive
 	- menu as application base
 	- integrated login
 	- report wizards

-jquery mobile integration
+		- objectvssql data modelling/app dev

 couchapp - create a design doc and add files to it .....
-DONE authentication  - todo click to edit - hide pouch-input where pouch-value for same key exists in fieldset?? samples
+DONE click to edit - hide pouch-input where pouch-value for same key exists in fieldset?? samples
 	- key types
 	- recursive list rendering
+IRRE example

 documentation
 plugin website